saiprasad09/CO2-Emission-Prediction/README.md

-# 🚗 CO2 Emission Prediction – Group 4
+# 🚗 CO2 Emission Prediction

 ## 📌 Project Overview
 This project aims to predict **CO₂ emissions** based on vehicle specifications using **Machine Learning**.
 We explored multiple regression models and selected **Random Forest Regressor** as the best-performing model due to its accuracy and generalization ability.